tejas-jm/resume-parser-colab/README.md

-# 🤖 Secure, Layout-Aware Resume Parser
+# 🤖 ResFLow - A Secure, Layout-Aware Resume Parser

 This project provides a robust, end-to-end pipeline for parsing resumes (`.pdf`, `.docx`, `.doc`) into a clean, structured JSON format.